PHironaka/peterhironaka.com/src/pages/project/ny-times-tech-leaderboard.md

 image: /img/screenshot_2018-05-19 new york times tech leaderboard .jpg
 tags:
   - api
+  - nytimes
 ---
+The New York Times is one of the longest running and most well respected institutions in the world.
+They also have a wonderful API that can be used to query a number of different requests.

-Built a front end app that dyanmically pulls in the latest Tech Stories from the NY Times via the NYT API.
+In my first test with their API, I built a simple front end app that dynamically pulls in the latest  stories  tagged with 'Technology' from the NY Times.